 Increase Your Vitamin Intake

 Hydration is essential any time you are sick, including when you have a head or chest cold.
 Dehydration is common when you are ill because you aren’t eating or drinking as often as you typically do.
-You need that hydration, so drink as much water as you can, also opting for drinks with added electrolytes.
+You need that hydration, so drink as much water as you can.
+Drinks that have added electrolytes can really help.

-Dietary Changes to Help Treat Your Head Cold
+Dietary Changes as Natural Remedies for Head Cold

-Believe it or not, one of the top ways to treat a head cold naturally is to look at what you are eating.
-Many foods, herbs, and spices can help to heal your body and help you to recover from the cold more quickly, while other foods are bad for you and tend to make your symptoms worse.
+Many foods, herbs, and spices can help to heal your body and help you to recover from the cold more quickly, while there are some foods that can make your symptoms worse.